Skip to content

 Refer to the API documentation on the sidebar to explore all the capabilities of Prefect AWS!

-These tasks are designed to work with Prefect 2.0.
 For more information about how to use Prefect, please refer to the Prefect documentation.

 If you encounter any bugs while using prefect-aws, feel free to open an issue in the prefect-aws repository.